Our Services

 Helpful Resources

-Colon hydrotherapy may relieve bloating by flushing only the large intestine, but it does not eradicate Candida overgrowth.
-Yeast thrives in the small intestine, on mucosal surfaces and within biofilms, and is driven by systemic factors like immune health and microbiome balance.
+Colon hydrotherapy may temporarily ease bloating by flushing the large intestine, but it does not eliminate Candida overgrowth.
+Candida yeast primarily thrives in the small intestine, on mucosal surfaces, and within protective biofilms—areas that hydrotherapy cannot reach.
+Overgrowth is also driven by systemic factors like immune function and microbiome balance.

 Many people turn to colon hydrotherapy for chronic yeast overgrowth, hoping a deep cleanse will flush Candida out of the body.
 While colon washing may sound appealing, it won't solve the underlying problem.
 Here's what you need to know about Candida, why colon hydrotherapy falls short, and safer, more effective ways to manage yeast overgrowth.